stevenbenner/jquery-xhr-upload-queue/README.md

 # jQuery XHR Upload Queue

-jQuery plugin that creates a queued file uploading framework that implements [XMLHttpRequest Level 2](http://www.w3.org/TR/XMLHttpRequest/), the [FileAPI](http://www.w3.org/TR/FileAPI/), and the [Drag and Drop API](http://www.w3.org/TR/html5/dnd.html).
+jQuery plugin that creates a queued file uploading framework that implements [XHR2](http://www.w3.org/TR/XMLHttpRequest/), the [FileAPI](http://www.w3.org/TR/FileAPI/), and the [Drag and Drop API](http://www.w3.org/TR/html5/dnd.html).

 ## Summary
 This plugin creates a file uploading queue that will asynchronously upload files via the web browser using an XMLHttpRequest.
-It will automatically hook drag and drop events to accept file drops, form submit events (if the selected element is a form), and change events to any file select form fields found.
+It will automatically hook drag and drop events to accept file drops, form submit events (if the selected element is a form), and change events to any file select form fields that it finds.

 It is up to you to build the UI and implement the events via callbacks through the plugin.